 My focus slowly shifted to “sustainable tourism”, as all forms of travel should be made sustainable.
 Sustainable tourism is about applying sustainability practices to all aspects and segments of tourism (this is a good post about the difference between ecotourism and sustainable tourism).
 In that sense, my work can be more inclusive and impactful.

-Cities remain the main destinations of travelers.
+Cities remain the main destinations of travellers.
 We travel mostly to cities, not to places with tree houses, like in Laos.
 We should remember that tourism includes not only leisure travel, but also business travel, which sometimes receives less attention.

-When a popular hotel in the city center changes its operation to be more sustainable, it affects the consumption of thousands of guests (for instance they use less water or energy).
+When a popular hotel in the city centre changes its operation to be more sustainable, it affects the consumption of thousands of guests (for instance they use less water or energy).
 A beautiful ecolodge in a province far from the capital might have only a handful of guests, and its impact may be smaller.

 That said, strategically-placed ecotourism initiatives are valuable for conservation generally, and the biodiversity and forests they save and communities they directly benefit are important.

-For example, Cardamom Tented Camp in Cambodia is in a remote location with 100% of profits supporting park ranger stations with armed guards protecting the forest and wildlife, which is being completely destroyed in the surrounding area.
+For example, Cardamom Tented Camp in Cambodia is in a remote location with 100% of profits supporting park ranger stations with armed guards protecting the forest and wildlife, which is being destroyed in the surrounding area.

 Currently, I believe that online travel agencies (OTAs) have the biggest potential to push sustainable tourism forward and bring a drastic change of demand from accommodations and tour operators to follow sustainability practices.